james-o-dev/auth-example/aws/README.md

 * `npm run cdk:synth` to do a test run and only generate CloudFormation templates.
 Useful as a 'dry-run' to catch any CDK configuration or coding issues.
 * `npm run cdk:deploy` to deploy the stack.

+Once deployed, it will print out the following outputs
+* `ApiGatewayUrl` - The host URL of the API Gateway that was deployed.

 ## Teardown

 When the AWS resources are no longer required, run `npm run cdk:destroy` to run the command to destroy the CDK stack.